 Sinfonia West is a fun, full orchestra experience that introduces young West Metro musicians to the symphonic experience and challenges them to reach beyond their expectations.

-Sinfonia West rehearses on Tuesdays (September through early May) from 7:00 – 8:30pm at Mayflower Church, 106 East Diamond Lake Road, Minneapolis.
+Sinfonia West rehearses on Mondays (September through early May) from 7:00 – 8:30pm at Wooddale Church, 5532 Wooddale Avenue, Edina.

 Sinfonia performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 19, 2017.
 Listen to a sample of their performance of their live performance at that concert of The Great Gate of Kiev and Hopak by Modest Mussorgsky (arr.
 Edmund J. Siennicki) here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!